Today we're going to dive into how to avoid putting the cart before the horse with HubSpot.

 Many times companies that are new to doing all of this have very little educational content on their websites that's worth promoting.

 The idea of being a thought leader and publishing thought leadership content is simply an afterthought.

 You really cannot do inbound marketing and inbound sales without educational content that answers questions, provides advice, and helps with goals, problems, and things that are hyper-relevant to the people you care most about.

 Very Poor Grasp of Buyer Personas (And Accompanying Arrogance)

-If you're serious about using inbound marketing, inbound sales, and HubSpot to scale revenue, buyer personas are not something that can be banged out in a half hour and that can fit on a cocktail napkin or Post-it note.
+If you're serious about using inbound marketing, inbound sales, and HubSpot to scale revenue, buyer personas cannot be banged out in a half hour, and that can fit on a cocktail napkin or Post-it note.

 It’s a lot of work -- but highly worth it -- to pull all of this together.
 And it's only when you start to see consensus and things line up -- and it's not just the demographics lining up.
 But it's their goals, plans, challenges, behaviors, and where they hang out online and offline -- all that stuff needs to line up to make sure that you have a buyer persona.

-All too often, people that are new to this: they've defined in their minds what they think their buyer personas might be.
+All too often, people that are new to this have defined in their minds what they think their buyer personas might be.
 But they haven't validated any of that with actual research.

-Remember a buyer persona is a semi-fictional representation of one of your ideal clients based on actual research.
-Double-highlight, underline, bold whatever you need to do on the word “actual.”
+Remember, a buyer persona is a semi-fictional representation of one of your ideal clients based on actual research.
+Double-highlight, underline, and bold whatever you need to do on the word “actual.”
 But there needs to be real research, not wishful thinking, and not guessing.

 So having a very poor grasp on buyer personas is putting the cart before the horse when it comes to HubSpot.